-If your teeth are sensitive before teeth whitening treatment, you should discuss this with Dr. Colt or Dr. Tuttle.
+If your teeth are sensitive before teeth whitening treatment, you should discuss this with Dr. Bryant or Dr. Tuttle.
 They may need to adjust the intensity of your treatment to ensure your teeth do not feel overly-sensitive throughout the teeth whitening process.

 This depends on what type of whitening treatment you are undergoing.
 If you have selected in-office whitening you can expect to see immediate results by the end of your appointment.
 Your teeth can be lightened by up to 10 shades in a single hour-long session!
 However, you will see the full results within 24 hours.

 Take-home whitening is a gradual whitening procedure that involves repeatedly whitening your teeth with trays every day for about 2 weeks.
 You will start to see results after a single use of your whitening trays but the final results will take longer than in-office whitening.

 If your dentist tells you to wear the trays each day for 2 weeks, then you can expect the final results to appear at the end of the two weeks.
 This is because the concentration of peroxide in the take-home whitening gel is much lower than what the dentist uses in-office.
 While we can produce very similar results, it just takes repeated applications over a longer period.